About the grant

 Applicants will be notified by April 15, 2024.

-The strategic initiative Indigenous grant is open to:
+The scholarship of teaching and learning grant is open to:

 - Single or co-applicants who directly support student learning and the student experience at UVic (includes research and teaching stream faculty, sessional lecturers, laboratory instructors and relevant academic and professional staff)

-- Early-career academic professionals or those new to UVic are especially encouraged to apply
+- Early-career academic professionals including graduate students* or those new to UVic are especially encouraged to apply

 - Previous grant recipients for any LTSI grant (if your grant is still active, you must submit obligations prior to be considered for another grant)